Campus operations under COVIDSafe Summer restrictions View fact sheet

 - We’ve made some changes to our assessment and exam processes in response to COVID-19, to support our students while also maintaining academic integrity.

-- For semester one, your in-semester tests and end-of-semester exams may use an eAssessment platform to conduct remote eExams (using your own device in your own home).
+- In-semester tests and end-of-semester exams may use an eAssessment platform to conduct remote eExams (using your own device in your own home).

 - You can learn more about what to expect and device specifications on our eExams webpage.

 - Check the format of your exams in your assessment timetable by checking the reference field next to your unit code.
 Click on the venue description for more details.
-Unless you are notified otherwise, all exams are based on Australian Eastern Standard Time (AEST).
+Unless you are notified otherwise, all exams are based on Australian Eastern Daylight Savings Time (AEDT).

 - Monash will not conduct invigilated exams unless the faculty or an external accrediting body has determined it is necessary to ensure academic integrity, but will use alternative and comparably rigorous assessments.